Theadora Van Runkle: Early life

 She was born Dorothy Schweppe in Pittsburgh, Pennsylvania, as the illegitimate daughter of Courtney Bradstreet Schweppe (1885-1958), a reported member of the Schweppes beverage family, and Eltsy Adair (1909-2005).
 The couple did not stay together, and Eltsy moved to California while Dorothy was still an infant, and raised her on her own.

-While in her twenties Dorothy began to call herself Theodora, and became a department store fashion illustrator.
+While in her twenties Dorothy began to call herself Theadora (which is the two parts of her name, Doro-thy, fancifully transposed) and became a department store fashion illustrator.
 For a month she worked as a sketch artist for Dorothy Jeakins, an Oscar-winning costume designer.
 Although she only worked for Jeakins for one month, soon after she departed, Jeakins called her and told her she had recommended her to work on Bonnie and Clyde.

 Personal life

-She had two children with her first husband, Robert Lorimer Van Runkle, with whom she divorced.
+She had two children with her first husband, Robert Lorimer Van Runkle, whom she divorced.
 Her second marriage to photographer Bruce McBroom also ended in divorce.

 Career

-The first films Van Runkle designed costumes for were Bonnie and Clyde (1967), The Thomas Crown Affair (1968) and The Arrangement (1969), all of which starred Faye Dunaway, for whom Van Runkle also designed the gown Dunaway wore to the 1968 Oscars, as well as Dunaway's complete off-screen wardrobe at the time.
+The first films for which Theadora Van Runkle designed costumes were Bonnie and Clyde (1967), The Thomas Crown Affair (1968) and The Arrangement (1969), all of which starred Faye Dunaway.
+Van Runkle also designed the gown Dunaway wore to the 1968 Oscars, as well as Dunaway's complete off-screen wardrobe at the time.

-Theadora Van Runkle was nominated for an Oscar for three of her projects: 1967's Bonnie and Clyde, The Godfather Part II in 1974, and Peggy Sue Got Married in 1986.
+Van Runkle was nominated for an Oscar for three of her projects: 1967's Bonnie and Clyde, The Godfather Part II in 1974, and Peggy Sue Got Married in 1986.
 Although not nominated for her work on Troop Beverly Hills, in the film, the central character (played by Shelley Long) references Van Runkle by name.
 After being complimented on her dress, Long declares, "It's a Van Runkle, isn't it fabulous?"

 In 1983, she won an Emmy Award for her work on "Wizards and Warriors," a fantasy TV series.

 She was the recipient of the Costume Designer Guild's Lifetime Achievement Award in 2002.